International Offshore Jurisdiction Review: Cyprus as a Tax Haven

 - Strategic geographical location

-- Cypriot Companies Act is based off of the UK Company Law
+- Cypriot Companies Act is based on the UK Company Law

 - Uncomplicated formation requirements